Also Known As

 Hepatitis B virus (HBV) is the most common cause of acute viral hepatitis.
 It is spread through contact with blood or other body fluids from an infected person.
 Exposure can occur, for example, through sharing of needles for intravenous drug use or through unprotected sex.
 People who live in or travel to areas of the world where hepatitis B is prevalent are at a greater risk.
 Mothers can pass the infection to their babies, usually during birth.
 The virus, however, is not spread through food or water, casual contact such as holding hands, or coughing or sneezing.
 A vaccine can be given to protect against Hepatitis B.

 Hepatitis C virus (HCV) is also spread by exposure to contaminated blood, primarily though the sharing of needles by intravenous drug users, but also by sharing personal items contaminated by blood such as razors, through unprotected sex with an infected person, via health care occupational exposure, and from mother to baby during childbirth.
-Before tests for HCV became available in the 1990s, HCV was often transmitted by blood transfusions but this is now extremely rare.
+Before tests for HCV became available in the 1990s, HCV was sometimes transmitted by blood transfusions but this is now extremely rare because of stringent testing of all blood donations.
 Currently, there is no vaccine to prevent infection with HCV.

 An acute viral hepatitis panel includes tests that can detect an infection caused by one of these three viruses.
 It typically includes: